Kotlin/kotlinx-kover/docs/development/functionalTests.md

 # Functional Tests
 Functional tests run Gradle in a separate system process, and then check the result of the work.

-By default, to run functional tests, Gradle is used, which builds a plugin.
+By default, to run functional tests, Gradle is used, which builds the plugin as its dependency.

 ## Test types
  * examples - used to demonstrate the use of the Kover plugin on ready-made projects.
 Located in [examples](/examples) directory.